RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

 4. **If you were to continue working on this project, what would you continue to do to improve it, how, and why?**

-   Firstly, I would spend more time on the single signal trading strategy and try out different EFT signals to predict their impact on the stock price of big tech companies.
+   Firstly, I would spend more time on the single signal trending strategy and try out different EFT signals to predict their impact on the stock price of big tech companies.
 Also, I will optimize the determinants of trending.
 In the current strategy, what we do is to determine the trend by comparing the extreme value of every three past trades with the current trade price, and this can be optimized with some mathematical calculations, and I can find a better way to determine trending.

    Secondly, during my research on Alpaca, I realised that it can be used not only for backtesting, but also for real time data streaming, so if I have more time, I would like to use websockets to get real time market data, which will also be used for strategic efficiency test.